Here I am with my brothers and sisters posing for a great pre-trick or treating photo shoot that highlights our personalities!

 The best part of “trick-or-treating” for me was visiting older people in my hood and making them laugh with a silly joke!
 I remember coming home, emptying the pillow case on the living room carpet, and carefully organizing the candy into designated piles.
 Then we’d trade with each other!

-A Kit-Kat bar was a valuable asset of my loot and it was a difficult decision to trade!
+A Kit-Kat bar was a valuable asset of my loot making it a difficult trade decision!

 Briefly back to my brothers and sisters.
-Each one of us has a unique talent that I truly appreciate.
+Each one of us, Julia, Michael, Janice, Steven and Amy~! has a unique talent that I truly appreciate.
 It seems our personalities are still exactly how the picture above represented us so many years ago.
 Siblings really don’t change, we just grow bigger!

-I can see how gathering all sorts of goodies, sorting through what is valuable and what is not, and then looking for pieces that fit in to add wholeness is pretty much what I do in my forensics work.
+See how gathering all sorts of goodies, sorting through what is valuable and what is not, then looking for pieces that fit in to add wholeness while making sense is pretty much what I do in my forensics work.

 __________________